 - Mental Health Professional – $160

-Associate membership is available for Judges, Court Commissioners, Academic Faculty, Clergy, pro bono providers and Students and other professionals with an interest in the Collaborative Process but not involved directly in services to clients.
+ASSOCIATE MEMBERSHIP is available for Judges, Court Commissioners, Academic Faculty, Clergy, pro bono providers and Students and other professionals with an interest in the Collaborative Process but not involved directly in services to clients.
 Associate Membership in the Collaborative Family Law Council of Wisconsin provides access to selected networking events and information periodically distributed by the Council.
+There is no fee or cost associated with the Associate Membership Category